Harwich International railway station: Parkeston Yard

-The type of wagon passing through the marshalling yard changed towards the end of the century as container or freightliner flats and car flats replaced ferry wagons.
+The type of wagon passing through the marshalling yard changed towards the end of the century, as container or freightliner flats and car flats replaced ferry wagons.

-There is little regular freight at this site in 2024 and passenger stock stables overnight having arrived off Liverpool Street services.
-These generally form early morning and peak hour services to London Liverpool Street.
+In 2024, there is little regular freight at this site and passenger stock stables overnight having arrived off Liverpool Street services.
+These generally form early morning and peak-hour services back to London.

 Parkeston Engine Shed

-In the 1870s the building of Parkeston Quay had started and land to the east of that site was allocated for the new engine shed which opened in March 1883.
-The shed was a four-road brick-built straight-shed with an outdoor turntable located between the shed and running lines.
+In the 1870s, the building of Parkeston Quay had started and land to the east of that site was allocated for the new engine shed, which opened in March 1883.
+The shed was a four-road brick-built straight-shed, with an outdoor turntable located between the shed and running lines.
 Access to the shed was from the Harwich direction and the shed was provided with coaling and watering facilities.

-In the 1890s the shed was equipped to deal with some repairs although these were generally undertaken at Ipswich engine shed further down-line.
+In the 1890s, the shed was equipped to deal with some repairs, although these were generally undertaken at Ipswich engine shed further down the line.

 A new, larger turntable was provided on the site in 1912 and this was installed in time for the delivery of the 1500 class 4-6-0 locomotives, the first of which was allocated to Parkeston.
 It is probably about this time that access to the shed was improved with a link from the east end of Parkeston Quay station supplementing the existing access.

-The shed was part of the Ipswich district (referred to as the Eastern district after 1915).
+The shed was part of the Ipswich district, which was referred to as the Eastern district after 1915.

-At the end of the Great Eastern Railway the following locomotives were allocated to Parkeston:
+By the end of the Great Eastern Railway era, the following locomotives were allocated to Parkeston: